JGilbert103/ITSC4155/README.md

   - Enhancements of About/Home/FAQ page
   - Error prevention for ticket submissions and login page
   - Further functionality implemented for Admin and User portal pages
+  - Switched from MySQL to MongoDB
+  - Started using Express API endpoints
+  - Wrote first couple unit tests

+**Sprint 3** - Final Touches and Further Enhancements
+  - Finalize frontend design and styling
+  - Implement more unit tests
+  - Ensure all functionalities in the project scope are implemented
+  - Create user database and connect users to specific tickets for tracking and notifications